 The current clinical model where dentists, dental hygienists, dental assistants and other office staff work as a team in one location is critical for patient safety and provides the most cost-effective, efficient, convenient and accessible system for patients in need of oral health care services.
 Dental hygienists are usually the team members who complete the root planing and scaling of teeth of our patients.

 Absolutely!
 In fact, we encourage you to bring along someone who can translate for you effectively.
 We will not commence with dental treatment until we are certain that you understand the diagnosis, the treatment options, the risks and benefits, as well as your financial obligation.
-Aside from English, the other languages spoken and understood in our office include Vietnamese, Cantonese, Madarin, French and Polish.
+Aside from English, the other languages spoken and understood in our office include Vietnamese and Farsi.

 Radiographic or x-ray examinations provides Newmarket Dental Health with an important tool that shows the condition of your teeth, its roots, jaw placement and the overall composition of your facial bones.
 X-rays can pin point the location of cavities and other signs of disease that may not be possible to detect through a visual examination.

 No. Your radiographic schedule is based on the dentist's assessment of your individual needs, including whether you are a new patient or a follow-up patient, adult or child.

 There are two types of x-rays taken in the dental office.
 The first is a panoramic x-ray which allows the dentist to see the entire structure of your mouth in a single image.
 Within one large file, panoramic radiographs reveal all of your upper and lower teeth and parts of your jaw.
 The second type of x-ray is isolated to viewing a few teeth in one part of your mouth, commonly called a "bitewing" or a "PA".